Nenshi is Set to Raise Property Taxes in Calgary!

 It isn’t written in stone yet as city council still needs to put it up for debate on November 25th.
-But I think we all can agree from past experiences that they will get what they want or something very close to that.
+But I think we all can agree on past experiences that they will get what they want or something very close to that.

 Mayor Nenshi is optimistic that they can get it below 6%.
-Part of city administration’s explanation was that the need for increasing taxes is to keep up with current level of services.
+Part of city administration’s explanation was that the need for increasing taxes is to keep up with the current level of services.

 But wait a minute, how come this wasn’t highlighted in anybody’s election campaign just a few weeks ago?